-Indeed, there are certain challenges in life where we really need Jesus.
-And even in this gospel passage, we read about Jesus who questions his own mission and sounds troubled about the road ahead and the Cross.
-These are the times when things have gone wrong and we ask ourselves “Is God really on the job?”
+Indeed, there are particular challenges in life where we need Jesus.
+And even in this gospel passage, we read about Jesus, who questions his mission and sounds troubled about the road ahead and the Cross.
+These are the times when things have gone wrong, and we ask ourselves, “Is God really on the job?”

 And then we listen to Jesus’s words: “Unless a grain of wheat falls to the ground and dies, it remains just a grain of wheat; but if it dies, it produces much fruit.
-Whoever loves his life loses it, and whoever hates his life in this world will preserve it for eternal life.”
-These words demand great courage and integrity, if we are to follow Christ.
+Whoever loves his life loses it, and whoever hates his life will preserve it for eternal life.”
+These words demand great courage and integrity if we are to follow Christ.

 We hear these words, again and again, and often at funeral Masses.
 They speak to our history of celebrating those whose lives as martyrs have followed Jesus on the path to the Cross and Resurrection.

-There are too many examples of these martyrs today such as Archbishop Oscar Romero who will be declared a saint for his work on behalf of justice.
+Martyrs today include such figures as Archbishop Oscar Romero, who will be declared a saint for his work on behalf of justice.
 And more recently, with the too many violent examples of “holy war” that bring about death to Christians and the destruction of holy sites of spiritual significance and artistic value.

-I’m thinking also of the amazing acts of courage by medical personnel, doctors, nurses and healthcare workers in their attempts to come to the rescue of those in Africa affected by the Ebola virus.
-And young Americans like Kayla Jean Mueller, coming to the aide of refugees on the boarders of Turkey and Syria; and James Foley, the press photographer, just doing his job, in an effort to inform us, his readers.
+I’m also thinking of the amazing acts of courage by medical personnel, doctors, nurses, and healthcare workers in their attempts to rescue those in Africa affected by the Ebola virus.
+And young Americans like Kayla Jean Mueller, coming to the aide of refugees on the borders of Turkey and Syria; and James Foley, the press photographer, just doing his job, to inform us, his readers.

-Again, in this passage, Jesus is not asking us to despise this life, this rich and generous gift of life.
-Rather he is telling us to live a life of integrity, to life up to the values and virtues we truly believe in.
+Again, in this passage, Jesus is not asking us to despise this life, this precious and generous gift of life.
+Instead, he is telling us to live a life of integrity in which we thrive!